Seelye Mansion - Abilene, Kansas

-Abilene has two mansions open for tours.
-The older Lebold Mansion is being restored as a show house for an interior design and home restoration firm, but the Georgian style Seelye Mansion is like a time capsule.
-Most of its furnishings were purchased at the 1904 St Louis World's Fair.
+The Georgian style Seelye Mansion in Abilene, Kansas is like a time capsule.
+Most of the home's furnishings were purchased at the 1904 St Louis World's Fair.
 The furnishings cost more than the $55,000 that was spent building the 11,000 square feet home.